 Additionally, you are hiring an attorney to put someone between you and your ex-spouse.
 It is easy to get upset, emotional, and downright angry at your ex-spouse when there is an issue related to your child.
 The history between the two of you may make it so that you cannot communicate well and cannot work together amicably to settle your issues on your own.
 Hiring an attorney allows you to filter your frustrations through another person who can often work out the issues with your assistance.

 If you cannot solve the issues informally with your attorney helping out, what other methods are out there to help you minimize the costs of your child custody case?

 Cost Cutting Tip: Attend mediation (more than once if you have to)

-The majority of the time the mediator you choose will be a family law attorney herself, so she can offer her own perspective on any issues involved in your case.
-For instance, if you and your attorney are convinced that a judge would rule in your favor regarding an increase of child support, but you’ve failed to take into consideration a particular issue the mediator can point this out to you.
-Most mediators are experienced attorneys and have had cases with most any judge in your area.
-This is an invaluable resource to tap into as well as a money saving tool that you should explore in your custody case.
+The majority of the time, the mediator you choose will be a family law attorney herself so that she can offer her perspective on any issues involved in your case.
+For instance, if you and your attorney are convinced that a judge would rule in your favor regarding an increase of child support, but you’ve failed to consider a particular issue, the mediator can point this out to you.
+Most mediators have experienced attorneys and have had cases with most judges in your area.
+This is an invaluable resource to tap into, as well as a money-saving tool that you should explore in your custody case.

-If you can begin to collect any documents that may be relevant to your child custody case in advance this will save time and therefore save you money.
-Your attorney will need to read through these documents so the better you can organize them the less time will be spent doing so by your attorney.
-Having them ready at the outset of your case can save your attorney the trouble of waiting on you to collect them as your case proceeds and other issues arise as well.
+If you can begin collecting any documents relevant to your child custody case in advance, this will save time and save you money.
+Your attorney will need to read through these documents, so the better you can organize them, the less time will be spent doing so by your attorney.
+Having them ready at the outset of your case can save your attorney the trouble of waiting on you to collect them as your case proceeds, and other issues arise as well.

 Representatives and advocates for southeast Texas families: The Law Office of Bryan Fagan